What Causes Faded Dull Car Paint?

-Here is what caused it, and how to fix it fast.
+Here is what caused it, and here is how to fix it.

 Surface damage or premature aging of your vehicle’s paint can have a variety of sources.
 A few examples of these sources include sun damage, old drive-through car washes, improper hand washing, and acid rain.
 Each of these sources damage your car in slightly different ways, so let’s examine each one.